 3. Does it come furnished?

-There are event spaces that provide all kinds of wedding furniture such as table, chairs, dressers.
-Others, however, do not, but will give you a list of possible suppliers.
-The choice will also depend on the type of wedding you want: more rustic or more sophisticated.
+There are event spaces that provide all kinds of wedding furniture such as table, chairs, dressers etc. Others, however, do not, but will give you a list of preferred suppliers.
+The choice will also depend on the type of wedding you want, whether it be rustic, chic or glam.
 Before signing up, check for vendors near the site and check for extra charges if the venue has its own furniture.

 Tie the knot in one of these 10 Romantic Castles in Spain